eorus/mirrorlesstimescom/content/post/2018-11-14-new-firmware-updates-for-fujifilm-gfx-50s-x-t3-and-x-h1-scheduled-for-december.md

     4K HDR video recording in Hybrid Log Gamma (HLG)<br /> Supports 4K HDR video recording in the Hybrid Log Gamma (HLG), one of the formats defined in the ITU-R <span class="skimlinks-unlinked">BT.2100</span> international standards <span class="note">*</span>.
 It allows the capture of rich and realistic images in a scene where there is a huge gap between highlight and shadow, or subjects with high color saturation.<br /> <span class="pointer">*</span> Only compatible with H.265(HEVC).
 Please enjoy with television or display compatible with HLG formats.
   </li>
   <li>
-    Simultaneous output of Film Simulation and F-Log footage <span class="note">**: </span>Supports simultaneous output of Film Simulation and F-Log footage.
+    Simultaneous output of Film Simulation and F-Log bartage <span class="note">**: </span>Supports simultaneous output of Film Simulation and F-Log bartage.
 It allows you to record in F-Log while checking Film Simulation image on an external monitor.<br /> <span class="pointer">**</span> Not compatible with 59.94P/50P, FHD high speed rec., 4K interframe NR, and HDMI output info display mode.<br /> Also, cannot choose different image size (4K/FHD) for HDMI output and internal SD card recording
   </li>
   <li>
     Recording over 4GB movie file as one file: Movie files are no longer split when the file reaches 4GB file size.
-The file is recorded as one file providing an SD memory card greater than 32GB is used (excludes 32GB) <span class="note">***</span><span class="pointer">*<br /> **</span>* By using SD memory cards less than or equal to 32GB, movie recording will continue without<br /> interruption when the file size reaches 4GB, however subsequent footage will be recorded to a separate file.
+The file is recorded as one file providing an SD memory card greater than 32GB is used (excludes 32GB) <span class="note">***</span><span class="pointer">*<br /> **</span>* By using SD memory cards less than or equal to 32GB, movie recording will continue without<br /> interruption when the file size reaches 4GB, however subsequent bartage will be recorded to a separate file.
   </li>
   <li>
     Display color temperature (Kelvin) on EVF/LCD: Color temperature (Kelvin) can be displayed on EVF/LCD.